aleluca29/PDBachelorThesis/README.md

 ## License
 This project is licensed under the MIT License.
-See the This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details. file for details.
+See the [LICENSE](LICENSE) file for more details.